Distributed Prescribed-Time Observer for Nonlinear Systems in Block-Triangular Form: Introduction

-In this paper, we are interested in distributed observers that can estimate the state within finite time.
-This is because in practical applications, especially those with uncertain initial conditions, achieving an accurate state estimate within a prescribed time is critical to meet control objectives \cite{Holloway19}.
-Existing methods for finite-time state estimation often have convergence times that depend on the system's initial conditions, which may be unavailable, inaccurate, or confidential in practical applications \cite{Chang2021}.
-On the other hand, the prescribed-time state estimation offers a compelling alternative, as it allows the user to \textit{a priori} specify the convergence time independently of the initial condition \cite{Ning2019}.
+In this paper, we are interested in distributed observers that can estimate the state within finite time, which is prescribed by the user and is independent of the system's initial condition.
+This is because in practical applications, especially those with uncertain initial conditions, achieving an accurate state estimate within a prescribed time is critical to meet control objectives.
+Existing methods for finite-time state estimation often have convergence times that depend on the system's initial conditions, which may be unavailable, inaccurate, or confidential in practical applications; whereas methods for fixed-time state estimation have convergence times that depend on observer parameters (see \cite{Ge2023}) and cannot be chosen arbitrarily by the user.
+On the other hand, the prescribed-time state estimation offers a compelling alternative, as it allows the user to \textit{a priori} specify the convergence time independently of the initial condition.

 Centralized prescribed-time observers for linear and nonlinear systems in triangular forms are proposed in \cite{Holloway19} and \cite{Adil2024}, respectively, which employ time-varying gains that approach infinity at the prescribed time.
-Since we consider a similar class of systems as in \cite{Adil2024}, we are compelled to point out certain shortcomings in the proof of \cite[Theorem 1]{Adil2024}.
-It employs a wrong implication of Lipschitz inequality.
-Moreover, the finite-time convergence of observers is wrongly established over the whole prescribed-time interval.

 To the best of our knowledge, the problem of distributed prescribed-time state estimation of nonlinear systems remains unresolved in current literature.
-While \cite{Chang2021} attempted to address this problem, the paper contains critical mathematical errors in the proof of \cite[Lemma 5]{Chang2021}, which is a fundamental part of their convergence result.
+While \cite{Chang2021} attempted to address this problem, the paper contains critical mathematical errors as pointed out in Appendix~\ref{append:mistakes-chang2021}.